-While “unconsciousness” generally serves as a legal defense to a crime29 (discussed above), this isn't the case if your unconsciousness stemmed from voluntarily intoxication.30 For example, unconsciousness may give you a defense to a vehicular manslaughter charge if you fell asleep at the wheel.
+While “unconsciousness” generally serves as a legal defense to a crime29 (discussed above), this isn't the case if your unconsciousness stemmed from voluntary intoxication.30 For example, unconsciousness may give you a defense to a vehicular manslaughter charge if you fell asleep at the wheel.
 But if you passed out at the wheel due to drug or alcohol consumption, it probably would not.

 If you are involuntarily intoxicated, that generally provides a complete defense to most any crime.
 This would be the case if, for example, someone secretly slipped a drug in your drink… or a doctor prescribed you a sedative without warning you of the side effects.

-But you are only “involuntarily” intoxicated if you didn't voluntarily consume any alcohol and/or drugs.31 If, for example, you voluntarily smoked a joint… but didn't realize that it was actually laced with PCP… you can't then claim involuntary intoxication.
+But you are only “involuntarily” intoxicated if you didn't voluntarily consume any alcohol and/or drugs.31 If, for example, you voluntarily smoked a joint… but didn't realize that it was actually laced with PCP… you can't then claim involuntary intoxication.32

 For a more detailed discussion, visit our page on drug or alcohol intoxication as a legal defense in California criminal law.